Larry Fonacier: 2019–2022: Final seasons with NLEX

 In the 2019 season, Fonacier played in less games.
 This was mostly due to an injury.
 On April 4, 2019, he was reactivated.
 He scored seven points in a loss to the Batang Pier.

 In 2020, Fonacier didn't join the team in the PBA bubble as his wife had health issues.
 He still attended team meetings and workouts and also assisted the coaching staff.

 Fonacier rejoined NLEX the following year.
-He skipped the 2021 Philippine Cup due to personal reasons.
+He skipped the 2021 Philippine Cup for personal reasons.
 He was then assigned to NLEX's 3x3 team, the Cavitex Braves.

 In 2022, Fonacier was reactivated by NLEX at the start of the 2022–23 PBA season.
 In his final conference, he played in seven games and averaged 1.2 points as the Road Warriors didn't make the playoffs.
 His contract expired on December 31, 2022, and he did not renew his contract.